Skip to content

 3. Sorting and spinning: meticulous work

-Before being transformed into yarn, cashmere goes through several essential stages:
+Before being transformed into yarn, cashmere goes through several essential steps:

 • spinning into ultra-fine yarns

-👉 The longer the fiber, the better it ages, the less it pills, and the softer it is.
+The longer the fiber, the better it ages, the less it pills, the softer it is.

-👉 But long fibers are also the rarest… therefore the most expensive.
+But long fibers are also the rarest... and therefore the most expensive.

 4. Organic cashmere: even rarer

-• the fiber is often longer and thinner .
+• the fiber is often longer and finer.

 ✔ better quality,